The Unjournal · Pivotal Questions Initiative

 Organizations ranging from Effective Altruism-aligned funders like Founders Pledge, GiveWell, and Coefficient Giving to government agencies and development NGOs compare interventions across very different domains—physical health, mental health, poverty alleviation—to decide where resources can do the most good.
 To make these comparisons, they need a common unit of measurement.

-This is part of The Unjournal's Pivotal Questions initiative: working with impact-focused organizations to identify their highest-value research questions, connect them to evidence, and commission expert evaluations that can inform real decisions.
+This is part of The Unjournal's Pivotal Questions initiative: working with impact-focused organizations to identify their highest-value research questions, connect them to evidence, and commission expert evaluations and stakeholder input that can inform real decisions.

 What sparked this workshop